Standardized test scores are required for admission to some, but not all, graduate degrees. Please read the information

 Masters and Ed.S.
 Degrees for Experienced Teachers

 Effective Spring 2010, the School of Education will not be required for admission into the M.Ed. and Ed.S. degrees in Curriculum and Instruction, Reading and Language, K-12 Administration.
 Licensed teachers will still need to provide proof of licensure with their application.
 Teachers and administrators who work in private settings where licensure is not required and who have a minimum of three years teaching experience, must submit a letter from their principal/administrator as proof of working as an administrator or teacher in the school.

 Master of Education in Education Administration - Higher Education Option degree

 The Higher Ed.
 Administration program is offered for individuals who are currently working in higher education, or to those who have had substantial experience in higher education administration while undergraduates.
 Effective April 2015, the GRE is not required for admission if applicants have earned a 3.0 GPA in six credits of undergraduate English writing courses.

 Doctor of Education degrees

-The Graduate School of Education accepts only Graduate Record Examination scores (verbal, quantitative and writing sections).
+The School of Education accepts only Graduate Record Examination scores (verbal, quantitative and writing sections).
 GRE scores are required of all applicants to the doctoral programs.
 The only exceptions considered are for applicants with a Ph.D., or other research based doctoral degree.
 An official score report is required; however, if the applicant’s GRE scores are no longer available and s/he has access to a clear and unmarked student record, this may be submitted for consideration.
 Applicants may be asked to re-take the GRE if the admissions committee considers this may strengthen the application.
 The admissions committee makes a holistic judgment, taking into account all aspects of the submitted materials, when deciding whether to admit a candidate.